abshirahmed/trmnl-salah-times/src/handlers/installation-success-handler/README.md

 - Receives the installation success webhook from TRMNL
 - Verifies the authorization header
 - Extracts the user information from the request body
-- Stores the user information in the database for future use
+- Stores the user information in the database

 ## API Endpoint